 You should provide the following details of the identity of each active constituent:

-- the International Union of Pure and Applied Chemistry chemical name
+- International Union of Pure and Applied Chemistry chemical name

-You should provide the common name, as given in the Australian Standard (AS1719: Recommended Common Names for Pesticides), if this name is available.
+You should provide the common name as given in the Agricultural and Veterinary Chemicals Code (Agricultural Active Constituents) Standards 2022 (Active Constituent Standard) if this name is available.

 You should provide the full chemical name, in accordance with both the International Union of Pure and Applied Chemistry (IUPAC) and the Chemical Abstracts Service Registry (CAS) nomenclature.